ankraft/ACME-oneM2M-CSE/docs/Development.md

 Various aspects of the ACME implementation are covered by unit tests based on the Python [unittest](https://docs.python.org/3/library/unittest.html) framework.
 The files for test cases and the runner application reside in the [tests](../tests) directory.

-### Configuration
+### Configuration & Running
 Each test suite imports the file [init.py](../tests/init.py) that contains various configuration values used by the test suites.
 You may change these for your individual set-up.

 In the file [init.py](../tests/init.py) there is also a configuration setting for the request protocol that should be used.
 Currently, *http* and *https* are supported.
 Please note, that all CSE's involved in the test runs must use the same protocol type.

+The CSE under test should be started with the remote configuration interface enabled.
+During test runs the test suite will temporarily change some of the CSE's delays (e.g. the check for resource expirations) in order to speed up the test.
+You can either do this by changing the configuation [enableRemoteConfiguration](Configuration.md#server_http) in the [configuration file](../acme.ini.default), or by providing the [--remote-configuration](Running.md) command line argument during startup.

 ### Test Suites